Lie groups of controlled characters of combinatorial Hopf algebras: Regularity of controlled character groups

-where the right-hand side is given by the terms in the basis expansion of the reduced coproduct $\Delta$ of the Hopf algebra.
+the \emph{right elementary coproduct}.
+Here the right-hand side is given by the terms in the basis expansion of the reduced coproduct $\Delta$ of the Hopf algebra.
 Since the Hopf algebra is right-handed, the elementary coproduct restricts the terms only by imposing a condition on the second component of the tensor products.
 Note that the right elementary coproduct will in general contain less terms than the reduced coproduct since we restrict in the second component to elements in the alphabet $\Sigma$. \end{defn}

 \begin{defn}[(RLB) Hopf algebra] We call a right-handed combinatorial Hopf algebra $(\Hopf, \Sigma)$ \emph{right-hand linearly bounded} (or \emph{(RLB)}) \emph{Hopf algebra} if there are constants $a,b > 0$ such that the elementary coproduct satisfies a uniform $\ell^1$-estimate